MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-concepts.md

 ## Next steps

-* To create an AKS cluster with Container Network Observability and Azure managed Prometheus and Grafana, see [Setup Container Network Observability for Azure Kubernetes Service (AKS) Azure managed Prometheus and Grafana](advanced-network-observability-cli.md).

-* To create an AKS cluster with Container Network Observability and BYO Prometheus and Grafana, see [Setup Container Network Observability for Azure Kubernetes Service (AKS) BYO Prometheus and Grafana](advanced-network-observability-bring-your-own-cli.md).
+* To create an AKS cluster with Container Network Observability, see [Setup Container Network Observability for Azure Kubernetes Service (AKS)](advanced-network-observability-cli.md).